"America was founded on the principle of religious freedom." It's just a shame he thinks only corporations have that freedom…

 To help justify the House move, Beohner goes on to say,

-“the bill raises serious concerns under the Constitution and under the Religious Freedom Restoration Act of 1993 (RFRA).
+In December, then-Mayor Vincent Gray urged the City Council to postpone voting on the so-called Reproductive Health Non-Discrimination Act (RHNDA) “until significant legal concerns … are resolved.”
+Gray, a Democrat, wrote that:“the bill raises serious concerns under the Constitution and under the Religious Freedom Restoration Act of 1993 (RFRA).
 Religious organizations, religiously-affiliated organizations, religiously-driven for-profit entities, and political organizations may have strong First Amendment and RFRA grounds for challenging the law’s applicability to them.
 Moreover, to the extent that some of the bill’s language protects only one sex’s reproductive health decisions, that language may run afoul of the Fifth Amendment’s equal protection guarantee. … While I applaud the goals of this legislation, as currently drafted, this legislation is legally problematic.”

 You have to love how the RHNDA is legally problematic but “Hobby Lobby” is not, how forcing other people to abide by your religion is perfectly okay but forcing corporations to respect their employees’ religious freedom is somehow persecution.

-Boehner is right in saying that America was founded on principles of religious freedom.
-He is wrong to say that what he is doing is promoting that religious freedom.
+on principles of religious freedom.
+He is wrong to say that what he is

-The only thing the House of Representatives is promoting is religious tyranny, and in direct violation of the United States Constitution’s First Amendment.
+promoting is religious tyranny, and in direct violation of the United

 Today.